Lithuania has great opportunities for LDS volunteers to attend local branches. Here's what you need to know!

 Getting to church in Kaunas also takes about an hour.
 There are multiple ways to get there but there is one tried and true way that most ILP volunteers use.
-Once you get to Lithuania you can find directions in the area book that are super detailed and get you there with ease.
+Once you get to Lithuania you can find directions in the area book that are super detailed and get you there with easily.

-As you serve abroad in Lithuania you will be able to travel and see some pretty amazing sites- you can even visit LDS temples in Europe!
+As you serve abroad in Lithuania you will be able to travel and see some pretty amazing sites- you can even visit LDS temples in Europe.
 Interested in learning more about how you can make a difference in Lithuania, travel, and fall in love with the cute kids you teach?